openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 top of the **Course** page.

 .. image:: ../../../shared/images/ProbComponent_LMS_DisplayName.png
- :alt: An image of the problem in a unit page from a learner's point of view.
+ :alt: A problem in a unit page from a learner's point of view, with the
+     display name appearing first in the component and as a tooltip for an icon in the learning sequence.
  :width: 500

 In addition, edX Insights uses the display name to identify each problem.